orstavik/JoiComponents/book/chapter3_slot_matroska/4_Problem_FallbackNodesFallout.md

 Sometimes though, the inner web component might provide a nice and/or not easily replicated fallback node structure that the outer web component wish to reuse.
-If the inner web component provides a good fallback, the outer web component should avoid creating a second redundant set of fallback nodes.
+If the inner web component provides a good fallback, then the outer web component should avoid creating a second redundant set of fallback nodes, when their users in turn do not pass in any transposed nodes.

 ```html
 <script>